ArenKDesai/Aren-s-Notes/graphics lec.md

 3. Familiar size: You know the size of one object and it's next to another.
 4. Lighting
 5. Texture / Pattern

+Primitives in 3D are easier since the vast majority of 3D objects are made from triang